-In July 2016, the High Court ruled in a Group subsidiary's favour that a dividend of €135 million paid by Windward to Sequana in May 2009 was a transaction made with the intention of putting assets beyond the reach of the Group subsidiary and of negatively impacting its interests.
-On 10 February 2017, further to a hearing in January 2017 to determine the relief due, the Court found in the Group subsidiary's favour, ordering that Sequana must pay an amount up to the full value of the dividend plus interest which equates to around U.S.\$185 million, related to past and future clean-up costs.
+In July 2016, the High Court ruled in a Group subsidiary's favour that a dividend of €135 million paid by Windward Prospects Ltd ("Windward") to Seguana SA ("Seguana") in May 2009 was a transaction made with the intention of putting assets beyond the reach of the Group subsidiary and of negatively impacting its interests.
+On 10 February 2017, further to a hearing in January 2017 to determine the relief due, the Court found in the Group subsidiary's favour, ordering that Seguana must pay an amount up to the full value of the dividend plus interest which equates to around U.S.\$185 million, related to past and future clean-up costs.
 The Court granted all parties leave to appeal and Sequana a stay in respect of the above payments.
-The appeal hearing is expected to take place in June 2018.
+In June 2018, the Court of Appeal heard arguments in the Sequana Claims Appeal (as defined below).
+On 6 February 2019, the Court of Appeal gave judgment upholding the High Court's findings, with one immaterial change to the method of calculating the damages awarded.
+Sequana therefore remains liable to pay the above mentioned judgment.
 Due to the uncertain outcome of the case no asset has been recognised in relation to this ruling.
 In February 2017, Sequana entered into a process in France seeking court protection (the "Sauvegarde"), exiting the Sauvegarde in June 2017.
+However, following the Court of Appeal judgment in February, Sequana entered into receivership in France, thus staying the execution of the U.S.\$185 million judgment in favour of BAT.
 No payments have been received.

-The provision is £138 million at 31 December 2017 (2016: £163 million).
-Based on the funding agreement, £25 million has been paid in 2017, which includes legal costs of £7 million (2016: £17 million, including legal costs of £11 million).
-In addition, in 2016 the devaluation of Sterling against the US dollar, lead to a charge of £20 million.
+The provision is £108 million at 31 December 2018 (2017: £138 million).
+Based on the funding agreement, £30 million has been paid in 2018, which includes legal costs of £5 million (2017: £25 million, including legal costs of £7 million).